top of page

 Stretcher Bond

-With the stretcher bond, courses are laid as stretchers with the joint of one course falling midway between the joints of the courses below.
-As the outer leaf of a building envelope is now only half a brick thick in modern construction, stretcher bond has become the most popular bond as it is time and cost effective to use.
+In stretcher bond, courses are laid with stretchers, and the joint of one course falls midway between the joints of the courses below.
+This bond is particularly prevalent in modern construction, where the outer leaf of a building envelope is typically only half a brick thick.
+Stretcher bond has become the most popular choice due to its time and cost-effectiveness in contemporary construction practices.

 Header Bond

-Popular during the 18th century, the header bond pattern often employed contrasting brick colours to give a decorative effect.
-This bond uses so many bricks that it is usually reserved for very high-quality buildings.
-It can also used for radial brickwork, as the header faces can accommodate smaller radii.
+During the 18th century, the header bond pattern gained popularity and often utilised contrasting brick colors to achieve a decorative effect.
+This bond pattern, characterised by headers being the primary face of the wall, requires a significant quantity of bricks and is typically reserved for high-quality buildings.
+Additionally, the header bond is suitable for radial brickwork, as the faces of the headers can accommodate smaller radii, adding to its versatility.

 Header Bond.jpg